Yayaka/Amorphos/README.md

-# Yayaka Protocol
+# YMP

-Yayaka Protocol is a yet another protocol for highly distributed social blogging.
+YMP, Yayaka Meta/Messaging Protocol, is a messaging protocol for distributed web application.
-It enables each instances not to have to implement all functions of distributed social blogging.
-It's also for **any type** of highly distributed web application.

-Yayaka Protocol is inspired by [HVDSGM (ja)](https://hakabahitoyo.wordpress.com/2017/05/22/hvdsgm/).

-Currently, Yayaka Protocol is not have a version to release because it's unfinished.

 ## Features